Gasoline queues return in Venezuela as refineries fail to produce

 The fluid catalytic cracker at Venezuela's largest refinery, the 645,000-barrel-per-day Amuay in Falcon state, has been out of service since last week.
 It was the plant's third outage since July on power interruptions and unplanned maintenance.
 The unit has been offline for a total of 23 days this year.

-Due to the situation in Amuay, part of the country's Paraguana refining complex, PDVSA is now trying to restart the adjacent Cardon refinery's cracking unit - which has remained offline the whole year - and the naphtha reformer, which has been out of service three times this year.
+Due to the situation in Amuay, part of the country's Paraguana refining complex, PDVSA made a big effort to restart the adjacent Cardon refinery's cracking unit - which had remained offline the whole year until this week - and the naphtha reformer, which was out of service three times this year.

 Workers from Iran's state company Naftiran Intertrade Co (NICO) have been repairing and trying to revive PDVSA's 146,000-bpd El Palito refinery, the country's smallest.